janus-idp/backstage-plugins/plugins/jfrog-artifactory/README.md

    yarn workspace app add @janus-idp/backstage-plugin-jfrog-artifactory
    ```

-1. Set the proxy to desired Artifactory server in the `app-config.yaml` file as follows:
+1. Set the proxy to the desired Artifactory server in the `app-config.yaml` file as follows:

    ```yaml title="app-config.yaml"
    proxy: